 On April 12, 2021, CalPERS sent a determination letter to Respondent Robert formally denying his request to have Hayley's Option 4 share conveyed to Respondent Ryan.
 CalPERS also informed Respondent Robert of his right to appeal the determination.
-Respondents Robert and Ryan appealed CalPERS' determination and exercised their right to a hearing before an Administrative Law Judge (ALJ) with the Office of Administrative Hearings (OAH).
+Respondent Robert appealed CalPERS' determination and exercised his right to a hearing before an ALJ with the Office of Administrative Hearings (OAH).
 A hearing was held on May 25, 2022.
-Respondents Robert and Ryan were each present at the hearing and represented themselves.
+Both respondent Robert and Respondent Ryan were present at the hearing and represented themselves.

 Prior to the hearing, CalPERS explained the hearing process to Respondents and the need to support their case with witnesses and documents.
 CalPERS provided Respondents with a copy of the administrative hearing process pamphlet.
-CalPERS answered Respondent's questions and clarified how to obtain further information on the process.
+CalPERS answered Respondents' questions and clarified how to obtain further information on the process.

-Respondents each testified at hearing on their own behalf that CalPERS' denial of their request to have Hayley's Option 4 allowance added to Ryan's allowance is not fair or just; and is contrary to decedent's intention to leave a lifetime monthly allowance for her children.
-Respondents testified that the circumstances of their case are unique and justify an exception.
-Respondents feel there should be some room for discretion, compromise, and fairness to be administered in this matter.
+Respondents each testified at hearing on their own behalf that CalPERS' denial of their request to have Hayley's Option 4 allowance added to Respondent Ryan's allowance is not fair or just; and is contrary to decedent's intention to leave a lifetime monthly allowance for her children.
+Respondent Robert and Respondent Ryan testified that the circumstances of their case are unique and justify an exception.
+Respondent Robert and Respondent Ryan feel there should be some room for discretion, compromise, and fairness to be administered in this matter.

-At hearing, CalPERS presented documentary evidence and the testimony of staff from the Disability and Survivor Benefits Division.
+At the hearing, CalPERS presented documentary evidence and the testimony of staff from the Disability and Survivor Benefits Division.
 Staff explained CalPERS' determination, and the processing of benefits for decedent's beneficiaries.

-After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied Respondent Robert's appeal.
-The ALJ found that CalPERS correctly determined that Hayley's Option 4 monthly allowance cannot be moved to Ryan to increase his monthly allowance.
+After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied the appeal.
+The ALJ found that CalPERS correctly determined that Hayley's Option 4 monthly allowance cannot be transferred to Respondent Ryan to increase his monthly allowance.
 CalPERS' obligation to pay Hayley's Option 4 allowance terminated when she died.
 Government Code section 21477 clearly and unambiguously states that the Option 4 monthly allowance is payable to a member's named beneficiary "for life."
 Section 21477 contains no provision or exception authorizing CalPERS to continue paying an Option 4 monthly allowance beyond the named beneficiary's lifetime.
-The laws within the PERL that govern the other lifetime retirement benefit option allowances similarly provide that a named beneficiary shall receive a monthly allowance "for life."
+The laws within the Public Employees' Retirement Law (PERL) that govern the other lifetime retirement benefit option allowances similarly provide that a named beneficiary shall receive a monthly allowance "for life."
 (See Gov. Code, §§ 21475 (Option 2), 21475.5 (Option 2), 21476 (Option 3), and 21476.5 (Option 3).)